wix-incubator/wix-embedded-mysql/README.md

 Sorry for inconvenience:/

+## Problems
+ - ubuntu precise linux32 fails due to missing libaio1.so - 'apt-get install libaio1' fixed this, but maybe we should instruct to make sure it exists or fetch it?
+Basically need a strategy on missing dependencies here.

 ## TODO
  - submit a patch to flapdoodle process to get rid of a fork;
  - figure out if it should be in scala or java?
 I think java would be better in case of oss and maybe scala adapter/testing support libraries as an addition;